ai-cost-optimizer

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: calculate cost from token counts for any model.
-It uses a specific verb ('Calculate') and resource ('cost from token counts'), and the scope ('for any model') distinguishes it from sibling tools like budget_alert or cost_tracker.
+The description 'Calculate cost from token counts for any supported AI model' uses a specific verb ('calculate') and resource ('cost from token counts'), clearly distinguishing it from siblings like budget_alert or cost_forecast which deal with budgets or forecasts.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.